 Upon entry to foundation stage, it is our intention to accelerate the progress of the lowest 20% by ensuring children’s phonological accuracy is relentlessly addressed.
 It is our professional ambition that all children will leave school as fluent, confident readers with a desire to read and enjoy a range of texts.

-Mastery in phonics is fundamental to children being able to access a broad range of fiction and non-fiction texts, across the curriculum.
-This is achieved by teaching phonics systematically daily, with a relentless drive to address the needs of all learners.
-From the outset, parents are invited to workshops and practical sessions to demonstrate letter to sound correspondence and promote consistent use of the school’s scheme – ‘Letters and sounds’.
-Those children struggling in phonics are never left behind because the school employs a range of strategies to close the gap, including precision teaching, direct phonics and web-based interventions.
+From the outset, parents are invited to workshops and practical sessions to demonstrate letter to sound correspondence and promote consistent use of the school’s scheme – 'Read, Write Inc.' Those children struggling in phonics are never left behind because the school employs a range of strategies to close the gap, including precision teaching and 1:1 interventions for the lowest 20% of children.

 Children are expected to read at home and the school reading scheme is carefully matched, in the first instance, to children’s phonic phases.
-As children become more fluent, we help them make book choices, related to their interest and ensure that questioning is carefully scaffolded.
+Children will also be provided with a 'reading for pleasure' book to share with their parents at home; a high quality text that promotes further a love of reading, making the power of reading a family affair.

 Within our context, ensuring children have the cultural capital and experiences to become engrossed and immersed in reading is vital.
 This is achieved by selecting specific texts to build upon children’s knowledge and understanding of the world and thus help them to make connections to ideas within texts.
 Developing a sense of awe and wonder, through selection of appropriate texts, which promote cultural and moral themes, is core and embedded across the curriculum.